SLASH2NL/bolcom/docs/Api/ProductContentApi.md

 postProductContent($body): \BolApi\Client\Model\ProcessStatus
 ```

-Post product content
+Create content for a product

-Create content for existing products or new products.
+Create content for an existing product.

 ### Example